KongLimheng/automate-for-growth/1-ai-content-generation-tool/README.md

 - Start with free account to explore
 - Upgrade when ready
 - Use coupon code **WELCOME15** for 15% off first 3 months
+- Or buy tokens only (no subscription needed)

 **Step 3: Connect Your Platforms**
 - Connect your social media accounts